Wyatt Spencer: Casting

 On May 15, 2013, Michael Logan of TV Guide exclusively announced that Darin Brooks, known for his Emmy winning portrayal of Max Brady on Days of Our Lives had joined the cast in the newly created role of Wyatt.
 Brooks filmed his first scenes on May 8, 2013, with his first airdate slated for June 21.
 Ironically, Brooks's first airdate coincided with the anniversary of his first appearance on Days of our Lives.
 Brooks revealed told Soap Opera Digest about how he got the job.
 "It happened super-quick," said Brooks of his casting.
 He continued, "On Monday, my manager called and said, 'We've got a chemistry test for BOLD.'
 On Wednesday, I went in, met people; it was great.
 They called afterward and asked me to come back on Friday to chemistry read with somebody else.
 I went in and did that, and by about noon on Friday, they were like, 'Okay, let's do this."
 Brooks also revealed that he was in talks to reprise his role of Max on Days of our Lives but said, "the timing just didn't work out."
 However, when it comes to Bold, Brooks said, "The opportunity presented itself."
 Brooks also met with executive producer, Brad Bell before, and previously worked with supervising producer, Ed Scott during his tenure at Days.
 Brooks tested opposite Kim Matula who played Hope, for his first chemistry read.
 The second test was with Scott Clifton, who played Liam.

+In January 2021, a crossover event between The Bold and the Beautiful and The Young and the Restless was announced involving Brooks’ character along with the character of Flo Fulton and Y&R character of Summer Newman.
+Brooks’ appearances on The Young and the Restless were January 12 and 15, 2021.

+In October 2023, after ten years on canvas, Brooks announced his exit from the soap; he initially made his final appearance in September 2023.
+Several months later, Brooks taped his last scenes, which were then aired on the January 17 and 19, 2024, episodes during which Wyatt announced his departure from Los Angeles.